 Airtorch™ Air and Process-Gas Heaters

-The Airtorch™ is a highly scalable electric process air heater typically utilized as shown in the Airtorch Infographic (or click on any picture on the left).
+The Airtorch™ is a highly scalable electric process air heater typically utilized as shown in the Airtorch Infographic (or click on any picture on the side bar).
 Airtorches™ may also be used for augmenting or heating existing ovens and furnaces.
 They offer high flexibility and greater control of your process heaters (room temperature is assumed as 25°C for input).
 Several models available in each class.
 Simple 5-step selection guide and flow as a function of temperature for various models.

 Single Phase Power

 LTA - Up to 900°C. LTA is a process heater for air which requires a compressed air input.

 VTA - Up to 900°C. VTA is process gas heater with fan or blower capability.
 Please also see GVTA.

 MTA - Up to 925°C. MTA925 is sealed process gas heater which can take compressed air or compressed gas input.